Author has written 20 stories for Samurai 7.

 I create mostly 'minority' characters - characters belonging to demographics not well-represented in mainstream anime/manga/fanfiction. (or are just the kind of personalities that do not often appear in mainstream fiction) Simply because I believe the under-represented deserve to be seen/heard.
 At the same time, I don't want to make 2-dimensional PC plaster saints out of minority characters.
 So my canon character interpretations and OCs tend to be flawed and even disturbed individuals.
 Fair warning given. ;-)

 I don't take my fanfics seriously to the point that I have to 'research' them.
 But I often borrow real world influences.
 For example, my yaoi fics have borrowings from the history of homoeroticism in traditional Japanese (and larger East Asian) culture.
 In Retribution, Kanbei's fascination with androgynous Kyuuzou is not a modern, Western phenomenon.
 The fascination with androgyny has a long history in East Asian cultures, including Japanese samurai culture.
 In Ambiguity, Kanbei and Shichiroji were former lovers after the samurai tradition of wakashudo 'way of the youth' - age-structured institutionalized homosexuality honored by the samurai but also practised by other social classes.
-I got this information fromas well as numerous online resources.
-The better book for the study of this topic, I've heard, is by Tsuneo Watanabe and Junichi Iwata, which I'm yet to read.
+I got this information from Male Colors: The Construction of Homosexuality in Tokugawa Japan as well as numerous online resources.
+The better book for the study of this topic, I've heard, is The Love of the Samurai: A Thousand Years of Japanese Homosexuality by Tsuneo Watanabe and Junichi Iwata, which I'm yet to read.
 I hope to buy it eventually.

 But don't take my fics as a reference for premodern East Asian m-m or f-f social cultures or East Asian history for that matter.
 I might make departures from 'tradition' for dramatic effect or to make things more palatable for modern sensibilities. ;-) Or my sources could be inaccurate.
 I just feel the need to add historical/cultural references to my fics whenever I can so I don't inadvertently take credit for something might seem like an 'original idea' to readers, when in actuality the idea isn't original cos' something similar did happen in 'real life'.